hph/drake/README.md

     JH=8Ib|*;5L_J<r>(_f1
     H-#,vGm_Ki %4[ha^{Sg

+If you don't want or can't (some websites have stupid password policies) use all the 95 printable characters used by default, you can use the `-x` option.
+You need to specify the initial(s) (in lowercase) of the character set(s) you want to include, l for lowercase, u for uppercase, d for digits and p for punctuation and symbols.
+For an alphanumeric password you would do the
+following:

+    $ drake -x lud
+    LkxaotIS6s7vQXBe

+Or with the `-i` flag:

+    $ drake -ix
+    Available character sets:
+    Lowercase: abcdefghijklmnopqrstuvwxyz
+    Uppercase: ABCDEFGHIJKLMNOPQRSTUVWXYZ
+    Digits: 0123456789
+    Punctuation symbols: !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~
+    Enter the initials of each character set: dul Ek7qSCWijAT8rZrg

 ### Advanced features
 The main point of the program is to generate passwords based on seeds.
 Let's